 Reinforcing the idea of improvising as establishing a unique identity.One could argue that any improvised solo does that.
 I particularly like the originality with which Josh Redman handles the blues.
 Josh Redman, "Blues on Sunday" -- try to count the 12 measure in each chorus.

-Bibliography (click to see a selective reading list) There are no reading assignments for "Exploring Jazz" but if you are interested in reading more about the music historically or biographically, This is a list of good books on their respective topics.
+Bibliography (click to see a selective reading list) There are no reading assignments for "Exploring Jazz" but if you are interested in reading more about the music historically or biographically, This is a list of good to choose from.

 CLASS PLAYLIST Here are a few of the selections played in class.
 Most are on Youtube.
 A few of them are linked to on my "Listening Sources" page also.

 Josh Redman.
 "Body and Soul" Miles Davis contrasted with classical trumpet: "Blues by Five."
 Duke Ellington vocalized trumpet ex.: "Black and Tan Fantasy" Miles Davis.
 "Bye Bye Blackbird" (one of five different recordings he made of that tune).
 Josh Redman.
-"Blues on Sunday" Art Blakey and the Jazz Messengers "A Night in Tunisia" (1958) Rev. Martin Luther King's last speech.
+"Blues on Sunday" Harold Lopez Nussa (Unfortunately, the concert in the Swiss Alps that I showed in class is no longer on Youtube.
+It has been labeled "Private."
+But there are many other performances under his name, a couple of them in Boston.)
+Art Blakey and the Jazz Messengers "A Night in Tunisia" (1958) Rev. Martin Luther King's last speech.
 Billie Holiday jam session of "Fine and Mellow.'
-Art Blakey and the Jazz Messengers (1958).
-"A Night in Tunisia"